Valluri-Nagalakshmi/Android/Introduction.md

 ---

+###  Interview Question

+```
-###  Question: What is Android?
+Question: What is Android?
 How is it different from normal Linux?

-```
+Answer:
 Android is a mobile operating system based on the Linux kernel, mainly used in smartphones, tablets, TVs, and cars.
 It is designed for touchscreen input, and runs apps written in Java, Kotlin, or C/C++.

 The main difference is: